Lydiard House & Park

 Attraction Type: Historic House

 Location: 4 miles west of Swindon.
 The park has two entrances, off Hay Lane and Hook Street.
-Both entrances have free car parks for visitors.
+Both entrances have paid car parks for visitors.

 Website: Lydiard House & Park